roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 Just to make you feel at home with Octave, we will now use it to write some basic computer code, just as we did when we first started learning MATLAB.

-> Virtual lab: If you are doing the virtual lab you can skip questions q-e because you will be using MATLAB on a PC, and you will have done the "Self study prep material - lecture 1"/"Self study prep material - lecture 2" preparation material.
+> Virtual lab: If you are doing the virtual lab you can skip questions q-e because you will be using MATLAB on a PC.

 a) Generate a 10x10 random array of numbers.